arminbro/generate-react-cli/readme.md

 To help speed up productivity in React projects and stop copying, pasting, and renaming files each time you want to create a new component.

+A short [article](https://dev.to/arminbro/generate-react-cli-1ooh) that goes a little deeper into why we created GRC if you have the time.

 **_A few notes:_**

 - Now supports custom component types ([read more](#custom-component-types)). 🎉